AP Impact: Right-to-know laws often ignored

 Among its findings:

 — Only 14 countries answered in full within their legal deadline.
-Another 38 countries eventually answered most questions.
+Another 38 countries eventually answered most questions, at least providing data.

 — Newer democracies were in general more responsive than some developed ones.
-Guatemala sent all documents in 10 days, and Turkey in seven.
-By comparison, Canada asked for a 200-day extension, and the FBI in the United States responded six months late with a single sheet with four dates, two words and a large blanked section.
+Guatemala confirmed the AP request in 72 hours, and sent all documents in 10 days.
+Turkey sent spreadsheets and data within seven days.
+Mexico posted responses on the Web.
+By comparison, Canada asked for a 200-day extension.
+The FBI in the United States responded six months late with a single sheet with four dates, two words and a large section blanked.
+Austria never responded at all.

-— Dozens of countries adopted their laws at least in part because of financial incentives, and so are more likely to ignore or limit them.
-China changed its laws to join the World Trade Organization in 2001, and later expanded them beyond trade.
-Pakistan adopted its 2002 ordinance in return for $1.4 billion from the International Monetary Fund.
+— Dozens of countries adopted their laws at least in part because of financial incentives, and so are more likely to ignore them or limit their impact.
+China changed its access-to-information rules as a condition to joining the World Trade Organization in 2001, to boost the economy by as much as 10 percent.
+Beijing has since expanded the rules beyond trade matters.
+Pakistan adopted its 2002 ordinance in return for $1.4 billion in aid from the International Monetary Fund.
 Neither country responded to the AP's test.

 "Having a law that's not being obeyed is almost worse than not having a law at all," says Daniel Metcalf, the leading U.S. Freedom of Information authority at the Justice Department for the past 25 years, now a law professor at American University.
 "The entire credibility of a government is at stake."

-India passed its right-to-know law in 2005, and last year fielded more than a million requests.
-Yet dozens of people have been attacked for using the law, and at least 12 killed.
+Yet dozens of people in India have been attacked and beaten for using the law, and at least 12 have been killed.

-On Feb.
-10, the mayor and some supporters drove to the Sharmas' house, the family says.
-The local officials were drunk and began screaming: "Come out.
+On the evening of Feb.
+10, the mayor and some supporters drove to the family home in a minivan, the family says.
+They were drunk and began screaming: "Come out.
 We'll give you your pensions."

 "It's good for getting information so we can fight for our rights," says Satbir Sharma.
 "It has been a curse for us because of what happened to us personally, but it is a good thing for the common man."

-In Mexico, the AP filed a query through a website and got all the information requested within two months.
-But in the U.S., the AP had to mail requests to six branches of the Justice and Homeland Security departments.
-After 10 months, 18 phone calls and 40 letters from the government, the AP ended up with two spreadsheets and a piece of paper with all names blanked out.
+Mexico, for example, gave the AP all the information requested within two months in response to a query filed through a single website.
+But in the U.S., the AP had to mail letters to six branches of the Justice and Homeland Security departments, email the FBI and follow up with 18 telephone calls.
+In return came 40 pieces of mail, with useful information only in two spreadsheets, and even then with names blanked out.

+About one in three requests in the U.S. is partially filled.
+Sections are often blanked out.
 In 2010, U.S. agencies fully released about 55 percent of the information requested, compared with about 85 percent for Mexico.
-One reason: The U.S. law is older and more awkward.

 "It was conceived in an era of paper-based records," says the Justice Department's Melanie Ann Pustay, the nation's highest-ranked FOIA official.
 "Mexico had the advantage of creating their law when we do have the Internet."

-She points out that the U.S. gets more requests, close to 600,000 last year, and has recently reduced backlogs and increased the number of records made public.
+She points out that the U.S. gets more requests, with close to 600,000 last year, and has has recently reduced backlogs and increased the number of records made public.

 In Mexico, the law is giving a voice to ordinary people.